friol/liaison/README.md

 (you already know what this code does).<br/>
 <br/>
-Liaison also has some "advanced" (let's call them this way) features, like booleans, arrays (but not arrays of arrays, at the moment), dictionaries, "object" methods and properties (like s.lenght or s.split("x")).
+Liaison also has some "advanced" (let's call them this way) features, like booleans, arrays (but not arrays of arrays, at the moment), dictionaries, "object" methods and properties (like s.lenght or s.split("x")).<br/>
+An [example program](https://github.com/friol/liaison/blob/master/examples/test.lia) (which by the way is the official Liaison test suite) is included, among other examples.